 You should take pain relief medication regularly.
-Most people will need to take some form of pain relief medication for two to four weeks after the procedure.
+Most people will need to take some form of pain relief medication for one or two weeks after the procedure.
 Your general practitioner (GP) will be able to prescribe you more pain relief medication if you need it.

 Please make sure you do not exceed the maximum dose of pain relief medication.